RachelfromIreland/CPI-Project/README.md

 ##### Booking Table
 - The model for this table is found in [the book app.](/book/models.py)
-- It contains fields specific to a booking which are as id, customer_id, booking_name, num_attending, date, time_slot, and booking_date.
+- It contains fields specific to a booking which are id, customer_id, booking_name, num_attending, date, time_slot, and booking_date.
 - customer_id is a foreign key to the id in the User Table.

 ##### Relationships